marcoevang/camilladsp-setrate/README.md

-# Automatic sample rate switcher for Henrik Enquist's [CamillaDSP](https://github.com/HEnquist/camilladsp)
+# Automatic sample rate switcher for [CamillaDSP](https://github.com/HEnquist/camilladsp)
 This tool provides two useful services:
 1. **Automatic updating of the sample rate when that of the audio stream being captured changes.**

 This is obtained by subscribing to Alsa events, reading the current sample rate when it changes, and updating CamillaDSP configuration.
 To this end, some commands of the [CamillaDSP websocket interface]( https://github.com/HEnquist/camilladsp/blob/master/websocket.md) are issued.
 The command `GetConfig` provides the current configuration; if the current configuration is not valid, the `GetPreviousConfig` command is issued.
 Then the _sample rate_ value is replaced with the value provided by the alsa control.
 The _chunk size_ value is as well updated as a function of the sample rate.
 Finally, the updated configuration is flushed to the DSP with the command `SetConfig`.
-This part of the project is inspired by pavhofman's [gaudio_ctl](https://github.com/pavhofman/gaudio_ctl).

 2. **Automatic reloading of a valid configuration whenever a USB DAC becomes available.**

-This is useful, for example, when switching the input of your DAC from USB to S/P-DIF.
-Whithout `camilladsp-setrate`, _CamillaDSP_ would hang up when switching back to USB.
+This is useful, for example, when you switch the input of your DAC from USB to S/P-DIF.
+When this happens, _CamillaDSP_ locks out as the playback device is no longer valid, and the situation remains even after switching back to the USB input.  `camilladsp-setrate` reloads a valid configuration as soon as the USB DAC becomes available again, thus unlocking _CamillaDSP_.
 This result is obtained by performing the same process described above for sample rate.
 In this case, however, the process is initiated by a `SIGHUP` signal sent to the _camilladsp-setrate_ process by means of an `udev rule`.

 ## Context
 **_camilladsp-setrate_** is meant for use with a USB gadget capture device.
 I have tested it on my Raspberry Pi 4.
 I expect it may also work on other boards supporting USB gadget, such as Raspberry Pi Zero, Raspberry Pi 3A+, Raspberry Pi CM4 and BeagleBones, but I have no means of doing tests on such platforms.